 First things first, get in touch with us.
 We handle criminal record checks for Canadians.

-Where Can I Get a Criminal Record Check — Toronto?
+How and Where to Get a Criminal Record Check in Toronto?

 Completing the Forms